tudelft3d/website/opendata/3dfier/index.md

   - CityGML: the file will be much bigger than the OBJ.
 You can visualise it with our free software [Azul](https://github.com/tudelft3d/azul) (MacOS) or [FZKViewer](http://iai-typo3.iai.fzk.de/www-extern-kit/index.php?id=1134) (Windows).
   - IMGeo: Dutch format, more details [there](http://www.geonovum.nl/onderwerp-artikel/toolkit-3d).
 There are no proper visualiser for this at this moment.

+If you want to use [3dfier](https://github.com/tudelft3d/3dfier) yourself, you can follow that [handy tutorial](https://github.com/tudelft3d/3dfier/wiki/General-3dfier-tutorial-to-generate-LOD1-models).

 - - -

 <div class="row">